-Op.ac.nz/midwifery
+Q op.ac.nz/midwifery

 Don't meet the entry requirements for our degree?
+No problem.

-We offer a health bridging certificate (see page 66) which can act as a pathway into this programme.
+We offer a Health bridging certificate (see page 69) which can act as a pathway into this programme.
 A minimum B+/75 average pass, achieved across four courses during semester two, is required to meet the requirements for the Bachelor of Midwifery.
 This must include a B+/75 in Bioscience 2.
-Due to the high demand for places, successful completion of our health bridging certificate will not automatically guarantee you entry into our midwifery degree.
+Due to the high demand for places, successful completion of our Health bridging certificate will not automatically guarantee you entry into our Midwifery degree.
 Remember, our degree has non-academic entry requirements so make sure you plan ahead.